NHSDigital/communications-manager-api/docs/tests/sandbox/post_v1_message-batches/validation.md

 ## Scenario: An API consumer submitting a request with an contact details when not allowed receives a 400 ‘Cannot set contact details’ response

-**Given** the API consumer provides an message body with contact details
+**Given** the API consumer provides a message body with contact details
 <br/>
 **When** the request is submitted
 <br/>